devplayer0/fyp/report.md

 - About 50 students registered with the Submitty system (approximately 100 attendees at the lecture).
-The exact number is difficult to determine since all signups are anonymous and a few accounts were used for testing.
+The exact number is difficult to determine since all signups are anonymous and a few accounts were used for development.
 - There was an approximate submission rate of 55% - 65% for each of the three
   assignments:
     - Arrays: 66.1%